JAFisher/TiOutburst/README.md

 Initialization
 --------------
 ```
-var utter = require("com.jamiefisher.utterance");
+var outburst = require("com.jamiefisher.outburst");
 ```
 Objects Constructs
 ------------------
-**@UtteranceConstruct**: Utterance is what you want to be said in an paragraph, it is configurable to the following parameters.
+**@OutburstContruct**: outburst is what you want to be said in an paragraph, it is configurable to the following parameters.

 **@text**: **@String** is what you want to spoken